Santhu

 Santhu is a village in Jalore in district of Marwar region in Rajasthan state of India.
-Santhu lies 23 km south of Jalore town and 5 km from Bagra on Jalore-Sirohi road and is surrounded by many villages like Noon (Nun), Chura, Sarat, Akoli, Narnavas, Bibalsar, Mok, Dhanpur, Bhagli Sindhalan, Rewat, Kalapura, Dakatara, Bakra Road, Sasan Berath, Bakra Gaon, Rewatada, Dudsi, Dhavala, Bhetala, Siana, Deegaon, etc.
+Santhu lies 23 km south of Jalore town and 5 km from Bagra on Jalore-Sirohi road and is surrounded by many villages like Noon (Nun), Chura, Sarat, Akoli, Narnavas, Bibalsar, Mok, Dhanpur, Bhagli Sindhalan, Rewat, Kalapura, Dakatara, Bakra Road, Sasan Berath, Bakra Gaon, Rewatada, Dudsi, Dhavala, Bhetala, Siana, and Deegaon.

-Jagir of Rajpurohit family.
-History also connect with paliwal brahmins.

 People

-Santhu has a population of 9,720 (2011 census).
+Santhu had a population of 9,720 as per the 2011 census.

-Facts
+Transportation

-Its nearby railway station names are Marwar Bagra and Bakra Road and is on the Samadari-Bhildi section of North Western Railway.
+Nearby railway station names are Marwar Bagra and Bakra Road.
+Santhu is on the Samadari-Bhildi section of North Western Railway.
 The conversion of the meter gauge rail route to broad gauge has been completed and direct trains from Mumbai have started running on this route to Bikaner via Jodhpur.

-Santhu is well connected to all nearby towns by all weather roads.
+Santhu is well connected to nearby towns by all weather roads.
 Buses ply through Bagra to all major places.
 Taxis are available at all times for nearby places from Santhu, Bakra Road and Bagra.